always happy to help!

 Active constituents: 1000/ml Ivermectin.

-NEW!
+ON SALE!
 Avimec - is Vetafarm's tropical 'drop on' liquid for the treatment of Scaly Face Mite in Budgerigars.

 © lady gouldian finch.com 2017